kunikasharma99/Portfolio-Website-using-HTML-ONLY-/README.md

 Adding The link to my Website :  http://127.0.0.1:5500/index.html (Works Fine on Microsoft Edge)

    http://127.0.0.1:5500/index.html (For Chrome Users )

+   (Copy the link to Microsoft Edge to get a better experience of the videos in the Projects section :) )

 I have Also added small videos of my projects which give you a better understanding.
 Also the links to the source codes is also mentioned alongside.